robur-coop/miragevpn-spec/openvpn.md

 For compatibility with existing configurations, we support LZO compression on the receiving side.

+### Ciphers

+For the static mode, only AES-256-CBC is supported (configuration directive `cipher`).

+For the tls mode, only AEAD ciphers are supported, namely AES-128-GCM, AES-256-GCM, and CHACHA20-POLY1305 (configuration directive `data-ciphers`).

 ## Static mode

 In the static mode, there is no control channel.
 Every data packet is encrypted